 Name of Student: Date:

 To Whom It May Concern:

-I hereby grant permission for staff of Seaport and release information to the following pers Academy/Schools for Children to obtain information from ion(s) concerning my child,
+and release information to the following pers Academy/Schools for Children to obtain information from on(s) concerning my child,

 (Student's Name)

 Name of Person(s):

 Organization:

 Address:

 Parent/Guardian Signature Date

+W'.
+D. A.

 Witness Date